What’s the best way to avoid the Eddie Cochran “Summertime Blues”? Throw a party of course!

 Host your barbecue at midday when the light is bright and fills your crowd with energy.

-For an upscale affair, hold cocktails at dusk when the backdrop of sunset makes guests feel their most glamorous.
+For an upscale affair, hold cocktails at dusk when the backdrop of sunset makes guests feel they’re most glamorous.
 In the evening, candles will give your celebration a gilded glow.

 Go one step further and upgrade to LED bulbs, which typically have a longer lifespan than traditional incandescents.
 Typical incandescent bulbs last only 1,000 to 2,000 hours, with some estimates quoting LED lifespans from 25,000 to 50,000 hours.